10 points about rani laxmi bai

 19 November 1828 was when she was born in a Karhade Brahmin family in Varanasi.
 Although named Manikarnika Tambe, she was nicknamed Manu.
 Moropant Tambe was her father, and her mother was Bhagirathi Sapre.
 She was fond of horsemanship and had three horses.
 They were Sarangi, Pavan and Badal.
 She was free from fear since her childhood.
 Laxmi Bai’s history is very inspiring.

 Manikarnika Tambe completed her education at home.
-Her education did not only include reading and writing but also martial arts and sword fighting.
+Her education included reading, writing, martial arts, and sword fighting.
 She learned many things while growing up with boys in the Peshwa family.
 Nana Sahib and Tantya Tope were her childhood pals.
-Now, all of you are aware of who is Rani Laxmi Bai.
+Now, all of you are aware of who Rani Laxmi Bai is.

-In May 1842, Manu married Maharaja of Jhansi, Gangadhar Rao Newalkar.
+In May 1842, Manu married the Maharaja of Jhansi, Gangadhar Rao Newalkar.
 Her name was later changed to Lakshmi Bai.
 Her son died four months after his birth in 1851.
 They adopted his cousin’s kid and named him Damodar Rao.
 But the Maharaja passed away in 1853.
-Governor General Dalhousie brought out a policy called the ‘Doctrine of lapse’.
-The Governor General refused to accept the adopted son as heir to the throne.
-This made Rani of Jhansi furious.
+Governor General Dalhousie introduced a policy called the ‘Doctrine of lapse’.
+The Governor General refused to accept the adopted son as heir to the throne, which made Rani of Jhansi furious.

 Rani Lakshmi Bai’s Contributions to Indian Freedom Struggle

 The ‘Doctrine of Lapse’ was initiated to capture Jhansi by the Britishers.
-But Rani Laxmi Bai made up her mind not to give up control over Jhansi.
+But Rani Laxmi Bai decided not to give up control over Jhansi.
 The revolt of 1857 was raising the fuel of rebellion in many places against the British government.
 Lakshmi Bai emerged as a freedom fighter from Jhansi and resolved to resist British conspiracies.
-Engaging in combat with the British troops, she faced Commander Sir Hugh Rose who defeated her at the end.
+Engaging in combat with the British troops, she faced Commander Sir Hugh Rose, who defeated her.

 10 Points about Rani Laxmi Bai and Role in the 1857 Revolt

-1. The 1857 revolt is regarded as the first war of independence in the history of the freedom struggle of India.
+1. The 1857 revolt is the first war of independence in India’s freedom struggle history.
 The revolt broke out in Meerut.
 10 points about Rani Lakshmi Bai in the 1857 revolt are too few to describe contribution.

 2. She asked Captain Alexander Skene to arrange a force for her security.
 The troops were late.
 But when they arrived, they were impressed with the defense system of Jhansi.